ddarriba/pll-modules/test/README.md

 ## Run the test framework

-1. Run `make` for compiling the test cases
+1. Run `make` for compiling the test cases.
+   If libpll is installed in a non-standard location, you must specify it as follows:

+   LIBPLL_INC=/path/to/libpll/headers LIBPLL_LIB=/path/to/libpll/sharedobjects make

 2. Run `runtest.py` for executing the tests
 3. Check the output for errors
 4. If any of the tests fail, go and fix your code!